joshuapowell/etl-of-semi-structured-datasets-using-notebooks/README.md

-# Data Exploration of "Research Stations in Antarctica"
+# Using Notebooks for ETL of Semi-Structured Datasets

 ## Overview
 Learning about Notebooks (Jupyter), Pandas, Requests, and data visualization using semi structured data.